Top Level Name

 Multiple Sequence Alignment

-Download full-length sequence sets of this superfamily as a FASTA format file.
+Download full-length sequence sets of this family as a FASTA format file.

-Download annotation of sequences sets of this superfamily as a ͟Tab ͟Separated ͟Value (TSV) file.
+Download annotation of sequences sets of this family as a ͟Tab ͟Separated ͟Value (TSV) file.
 This file can be imported into a spreadsheet application.

 Some of these files can be quite large, please be patient during the download.